gregjoy1/redical/docs/commands/rdcl.evt_set.md

 ```

 ##### [`CLASS` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.1.3)
-This property defines the access classification for a calendar component.
+This property defines the access classification for a calendar event.

 Essentially, is access to this event public, private, or exclusive.